Sometimes, video games are an escape from reality. Sometimes, they’re a fun get-together with friends to kick back and relax.

 Watch out, though, as you only have two-hits before you die.
 Every time you die you must restart the level, provided you have a life to use.
 Oh, and after you manage to, if you do, “beat” the game a first time, Ghosts ‘n Goblins forces you to complete the challenge again, on an even harder difficulty setting.

-The game is among the hardest video games ever conceived and scores a 4-star difficulty rating.
+The game is among the hardest video games ever conceived.

 The only video game on our list that never saw a true release, I Wanna Be the Guy: The Movie: The Game borrows from NES games to create a punishing playthrough.